MichaelRegan/mrpir/README.md

 ---

-# PyPIR - Motion-Activated Screen Control
+# mrpir - Motion-Activated Screen Control

-PyPIR is a Python application designed to control the brightness and power state of a screen based on motion detection.
+mrpir is a Python application designed to control the brightness and power state of a screen based on motion detection.
 It is optimized for use with a Raspberry Pi, a PIR motion sensor, and a connected screen.
 The application uses MQTT for integration with Home Assistant and features a night mode where the screen is turned off after a period of inactivity.

 ## Features